Skip to content

 Voice

 player.voices holds one VoiceState per connected guild.
-A voice connection requires two Discord gateway events to assemble — discolink handles the handshake once you forward raw payloads.
+A voice connection requires two Discord gateway events to establish — Discolink handles them once you forward their raw payloads.

-When your bot joins a voice channel, Discord sends VOICE_STATE_UPDATE and VOICE_SERVER_UPDATE. discolink waits for both, then makes a request to Lavalink to register the player.
-Forward all raw dispatches — discolink filters internally:
+When your bot joins a voice channel, Discord sends VOICE_STATE_UPDATE and VOICE_SERVER_UPDATE.
+Discolink waits for both, then makes a request to Lavalink to register the player.
+Forward all raw dispatches — Discolink filters for them internally:

 discord.js